AY2526S2-CS2103T-W11-2/tp/docs/DeveloperGuide.md

 **Use case: Delete a company profile**
 * Actor: Headhunter
-* Precondition: The company profile exists
+* Precondition: App running with Java 17 installed

 **MSS**